 Couples with a family history of this syndrome might consider genetic counseling before becoming pregnant.

-Avoiding the sun and using sunscreen are necessary to help prevent new basal cell skin cancers.
+Staying out of the sun and using sunscreen can help prevent new basal cell skin cancers.

-Avoid ionizing radiation such as x-rays.
-People with this condition are very sensitive to radiation, and exposure can lead to skin cancers.
+Avoid radiation such as x-rays.
+People with this condition are very sensitive to radiation.
+Exposure to radiation can lead to skin cancers.

 Nevoid basal cell carcinoma syndrome; Gorlin syndrome